-By the end of the course, students should be able to analyse, speak, and listen, and write an extended essay researching important issues in popular music and media.
+By the end of the course, students should be able to speak authoritatively on important issues in popular music and will be equipped to interrogate their own research project within their extended essay.

-Candidates will be required to submit a 3,500 word extended essay on a subject related to the course (in consultation with the lecturer) in Lent Term.
+Candidates will be required to submit a 3,500-word extended essay on a subject related to the course (in consultation with the lecturer) in Lent Term.
 During the Easter examination period, they will have a 2-hour in-person exam during which they will answer two questions from a broader choice.